 - 1. Amphibious strength points now become available for use.
-They are built (at a cost of five production points in the basic game), assigned to armies, and moved just like infantry and mechanized strength points.
+They are built (at a cost of six production points), assigned to armies, and moved just like infantry and mechanized strength points.
 They count toward the ten point stacking per hex limit.
 During combat, though, they have the special ability to conduct amphibious invasions. - 2.
 In ordinary combat, amphibious strength points can defend only against advances.
 They can neither attack nor defensively assault. - 3.
 A player may convert amphibious strength points to infantry strength points on a one-for-one basis at any time during his movement phase.
 This is a one-way street only.
 Infantry strength units can never be converted back into amphibious strength points.